LAripping/laripping.github.io/_posts/2020-04-17-debugging-react-native-apps.md

 Ok, let's rename it to `index.js` then...
 And it works!

-{% include tip.html content="So if you encounter this error, keep in mind that the packager looks for one of the following files to serve:<br/>
+{% include tip.html title="Tip:" content="So if you encounter this error, keep in mind that the packager looks for one of the following files to serve:<br/>
 - `index(.native|.android.js|.native.js|.js| .android.json|.native.json|.json|.android.ts|.native.ts |.ts|.android.tsx|.native.tsx|.tsx)`<br/>
 - `index/index(.native|.android.js|.native.js| .js|.android.json|.native.json|.json|.android.ts|.native.ts |.ts|.android.tsx|.native.tsx|.tsx)`" %}